Kelly Gale Showcases Cleavage In Green Bikini Top

 “I have a little crush on your fella… But I’ve gota say Joel is one lucky man!
 So naturally stunning and you seem like a nice girl too x,” they wrote.

 In addition, Kelly posted another swimsuit pic to her feed two days ago.
 That time, she rocked a snakeskin-print bikini that flattered her toned figure.
-She stood facing the camera and placed both of her hands on the back of her head with her elbows out to the sides.
-Her toned abs were hard to miss as was her cleavage.
-She appeared to have taken a dip in the ocean as her body glistened and was covered in droplets.
+She stood facing the camera and placed both of her hands behind her head with her elbows out to the sides.
+Her abs were hard to miss, as was her cleavage.
+She appeared to have taken a dip in the ocean as her body glistened and was covered in water droplets.